 All cars are split out into 50 separate car insurance groups — the higher the car’s group number, the more likely it is to be an expensive to insure high performance vehicle.

-What affects the cost of performance car insurance?
+What affects the cost of high performance car insurance?

 For example, Porsche has 10 different models in car insurance group 50, while Mercedes-Benz has 22.
 Different versions of each model tend to sit within the same group.

 The cost and nature of repairs is also taken into account when insurance groups are calculated.
 It pays to do some research before you buy — if parts are pricey and hard to come by or repairs are likely to be slow and complicated, it may be worth considering a different car.

 You should also check to see if the car’s engine or other parts have been modified in any way as modifications can make performance car insurance more expensive.

 Finding high performance car insurance for less